Susu / Esusu / Chama Tracker

 Frequently Asked Questions

-Common methods include: (1) Random draw at the start — fairest, reduces arguments.
-(2) Needs-based — members with upcoming expenses go first.
-(3) Auction — members bid for early positions by paying extra.
-(4) Rotation from previous cycle — last receiver goes first next time.
+Common methods include random draw at the start (fairest), needs-based where members with upcoming expenses go first, auction where members bid for early positions, or rotation from the previous cycle.
 Whatever method you choose, agree and document it before starting.

 What if a member defaults after receiving their payout?

-This is the biggest risk with ROSCAs.
-Mitigate it by: only including trusted members, requiring a guarantor, holding a security deposit, using social pressure (group members know each other well), and having a clear penalty system.
-Some groups require that members who receive early payouts provide post-dated cheques or authorize mobile money deductions.
+This is the biggest risk with rotating savings groups.
+Mitigate it by only including trusted members, requiring a guarantor, holding a security deposit, using social pressure, and having a clear penalty system.
+Some groups require post-dated cheques or authorize mobile money deductions.

 Generally, informal ROSCAs are unregulated.
-However, in Kenya, Chama groups can register as investment groups under the Companies Act or as SACCOs for greater legal protection.
-In South Africa, the National Stokvel Association (NASASA) provides a framework for formalization.
-Registration provides legal recourse if disputes arise.
+In Kenya, Chama groups can register as investment groups or SACCOs for legal protection.
+In South Africa, the National Stokvel Association provides a framework.
+Registration gives legal recourse if disputes arise.